- Day 12, July 26: 18.3 miles, total miles: 348.2 – trails, road crossings, residential streets

 On the CCC we encountered only a few day hikers and two different parties with dog walking businesses taking 10+ pups out on off-leash explorations.
 Turns out, there aren’t a lot of places where dogs can be off-leash in the Seattle area and the DNR lands on the edge of the Mt.
 Si NRCA and Bessamer are a dog walking business destination.

 Connecting into the Mt.
 Si NRCA we dropped on to the Si-Teneriffe connector and started to see lots of people.
 A hot Thursday afternoon and a little hazy, but still LOTS of people of all ages, fitness levels, and gear styles hoofing it up and down the new Si trail.
 We turned off the new Si trail onto a connector trail to the old Si trail and were alone in the woods save for some very exuberant Douglas squirrels.
 How they managed to sprint around in the heat, is an adaptation I would love to acquire.

 Taking a break in the quiet shady forest, we hydrated and snacked up before our walk down the familiar and beloved Little Si trail out to the trailhead and onto the Snoqualmie Valley Trail.
 Not quite mid-afternoon, it was 90-some degrees in the North Bend area.
 Heat reflecting back off of black asphalt and open sun.
 Oof!

-It had been 10 days since we passed through here at the start of the trip and over the series of heat wave days the grass had crisped, more haze hung in the air from wildfires, and everything looked and felt dryer.
+It had been 10 days since we passed through here at the start of the trip and over the series of heat wave days the grass had crisped, more haze hung in the air from wildfires, and everything looked and felt drier.

-Thankfully we weren’t going to dry out this afternoon, we were on our way back to Alicia and Andy’s house where there cold drinks, showers, tacos, shade, and a hammock awaited us.
-Thank you friends for being our resupply/trip transition destination.
+Thankfully we weren’t going to dry out this afternoon, we were on our way back to Alicia and Andy’s house where cold drinks, showers, tacos, shade, and a hammock awaited us.
+Thank you friends for being our resupply/trip transition destination!!
 It was great to enjoy another summer evening with you!